Securityinspired0/Securityinspired0.github.io/_posts/2024-11-11-linux-system-enumeration.markdown

 * **How many users are on the system?**
 <figure>
     <img src ="/assets/img/passwd.png" alt="Screenshot showing the output of the user counts command">
     <figcaption>Not all entries in /etc/passwd represent human users.
-Some are system accounts (e.g., root, daemon, nobody) used by various system processes.<figcaption>
+Some are system accounts (e.g., root, daemon, nobody) used by various system processes.</figcaption>
 </figure>

 * **Which users are currently running processes?**